KaiserWhoLearns/KaiserWhoLearns.github.io/_pages/avocation_pages/crafts.md

 redirect_from:
 ---

 The thing I like most is to **create** things and play with different mediums.
-Many of the items I made or drew are from some video games, shows, or books I love.
+Many of the items I made or drew are from some video games, anime, or books I love.

 <details>
   <summary><b>Some 3D prints (model built on my own if not specified).</b></summary>